JoddieNgatz/MERN-Stack-Book-Publisher-WebApp/README.md

 # Requirements
 -Admin can add/create, Retrieve, updates, delete (CRUD)
-- Books have id, title of book, description of Book,Published Status -Search Feature
+- Books have id, title of book,author, description of Book,Published Status -Search Feature
 -Authentication for admin and new user